How To Help Your Baby Sleep When Sick

 Should I Let My Sick Baby / Toddler Sleep More When Sick?

 Yes!
 Your little one will likely need more rest than normal when they are sick.
 If your little one is taking a long nap or you feel like your baby is sleeping all day when sick, let them sleep.
 This is your child’s body trying to fight off the illness.

 - Even if you are letting your child sleep more, make sure that your babe is still getting fluids and feedings in as usual.
 This will help your child to stay nourished and hydrated.

 - If your little one is sleeping longer than 3 hours for any nap, you’ll want to wake them up.

-- If your baby or toddler is napping very late in the afternoon (4:00 pm for babies on 2 naps and toddlers), you want to wake them so they are able to settle into sleep at bedtime and get an adequate amount of super restorative night sleep.
-Night sleep reigns supreme from a restorative standpoint so it is important that naps don’t affect your little one from meeting their nighttime sleep needs.
+- If your baby or toddler is napping very late in the afternoon (4:00 pm for babies on 2 naps and toddlers), you want to wake them.
+This will help your little one to settle into sleep at bedtime and get an adequate amount of super restorative night sleep.
+Night sleep reigns supreme from a restorative standpoint.
+This means it is important that naps don’t prevent your little one from meeting their nighttime sleep needs.